Bride Speech: How to Write Yours + Real Examples

 What to Say to Your Husband in a Bride Speech

-A bride speech to your husband should be heartfelt, personal, and sincere.
+A bride’s speech to her husband should be heartfelt, personal, and sincere.
 This is your moment to speak directly to the person you’re marrying — expressing love, sharing a meaningful memory, and acknowledging the life you’re beginning together.
 It doesn’t need to be long to be powerful.

 Key ideas to include in your speech: